GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **Which dialog boxes are supported by android?**
     - Android supports 4 dialog boxes:
-        - AlertDialog: Alert dialog box supports 0 to 3 buttons and a list of selectable elements which includes check boxes and radio buttons.
+        - **AlertDialog**: Alert dialog box supports 0 to 3 buttons and a list of selectable elements which includes check boxes and radio buttons.

-        - ProgressDialog: This dialog box is an extension of AlertDialog and supports adding buttons.
+        - **ProgressDialog**: This dialog box is an extension of AlertDialog and supports adding buttons.
 It displays a progress wheel or bar.

-        - DatePickerDialog: The user can select the date using this dialog box.
+        - **DatePickerDialog**: The user can select the date using this dialog box.

-        - TimePickerDialog: The user can select the time using this dialog box.
+        - **TimePickerDialog**: The user can select the time using this dialog box.

 * **What is `Toast` in Android?**